Havun Havun (medieval Armenian chant): Text and translation

 God has risen from the dead.

 The hymn employs the metaphor of a bird awakening to symbolize the resurrection of Christ, a central theme in Christian theology.
 The repetition of lines emphasizes the joyous and miraculous nature of the event.

-Musical Characteristics

-Havun Havun is rooted in the modal systems of Armenian sacred music, with melodic phrasing that invites contemplation and reverence.
-The chant is monophonic in origin but has inspired polyphonic and instrumental versions, reflecting its adaptability and profound emotional resonance.

-Modern Arrangements and Performances
+Modern arrangements and performances

 Havun Havun has attracted the attention of numerous contemporary musicians, who have arranged or performed the hymn in various instrumental and vocal settings.
 These interpretations have contributed to its revival in both concert repertoires and spiritual programs: